-- 19.1 The Scheme will be implemented and delivered by the Council.
-The current intention, subject to completing the relevant procedures to acquire the land, is to start work on site in March 2025 once the Full Business Case is approved by DfT and the funding can be drawn down.
-The works are programmed to take approximately 24 months from starting on site to completion. - The current procurement strategy recommends a mini competition between contractors on the current Midlands Highway Alliance (MHA) Medium Schemes Framework (MSF4).
-The successful contractor would enter into a contract to undertake Stage 1, Early Contractor Involvement (ECI) around late spring 2024.
-An expression of interest is being prepared to be issued to contractors on MSF4 to ensure that there is sufficient interest in the bidding process. - During ECI, the contractor will input on the phasing of the construction works, access, buildability and advise on value engineering. - 19.4 Site compounds will be used to enable delivery of the Scheme and will accommodate office space; storage for materials and vehicles; and car parking for staff.
+- The Scheme will be implemented and delivered by the Council.
+The current intention, subject to completing the relevant procedures to acquire the land, is to start work on site in May 2025 once the Full Business Case is approved by DfT and the funding can be drawn down.
+The works are programmed to take approximately 24 months from starting on site to completion. - The current procurement strategy recommends a mini competition between contractors on the current Midlands Highway Alliance (MHA) Medium Schemes Framework ("MSF4").
+The successful contractor would enter into a contract to undertake Stage 1, Early Contractor Involvement ("ECI") around summer 2024.
+An expression of interest exercise was undertaken in December 2023 to ensure that there is sufficient interest in the bidding process from the four contractors on MSF4.
+All four contractors responded positively to express their interest in delivering the scheme. - 19.3 During ECI, the contractor will input on the phasing of the construction works, access, buildability and advise on value engineering. - 19.4 Site compounds will be used to enable delivery of the Scheme and will accommodate office space; storage for materials and vehicles; and car parking for staff.